jarviscanada/jarvis_data_eng_OsamaShahid/README.md

 ## Education
-**Univeristy of Pennsylvannia (2020-Present)**, Masters of Computer Information Technology, School of Engineering and Applied Sciences
+**Univeristy of Pennsylvannia (2020-Present)**, Masters of Computer Science, School of Engineering and Applied Sciences
 - GPA: 3.7/4.0

 **McMaster University (2015-2019)**, Bachelors of Science, Chemistry and Chemical Biology